shmuir/phoenix-biodiversity-index/README.md

-# Change in Biodiversity Intactness Index in Phoenix, AZ 2017-2020
+# Change in Biodiversity Intactness Index <br> in Phoenix, AZ 2017-2020

 A project for EDS220: Working with Environmental Datasets for the Masters of Environmental Data Science Program at UCSB.